NEZNAMY/TAB/.github/wiki/feature_guide_nametags.md

 This list is browsed through until the first match is found.
 If no match is found, empty value is used.

-Values are taken independently from each other.
-This means you can set per-world tagprefix, but only keep one global tagsuffix for example.
+Values are taken independently of each other.
+This means you can set per-world tagprefix, but only keep one global tagsuffix, for example.

-You can see source of a value displayed on player by using `/tab debug <player>` and checking "source" part of the value you are looking for.
+You can see the source of a value displayed on player by using `/tab debug <player>` and checking "source" part of the value you are looking for.

 ## Placeholder support
 All values fully support [TAB's internal placeholders](https://github.com/NEZNAMY/TAB/wiki/Placeholders#internal-placeholders) and [PlaceholderAPI placeholders](https://github.com/PlaceholderAPI/PlaceholderAPI/wiki/Placeholders) including relational placeholders.
-Amount of placeholders is not limited and they can be used in combination with static text as well.
+The number of placeholders is not limited, and they can be used in combination with static text as well.

 ## Additional settings
 | Option name | Default value | Description |